How to watch Glastonbury 2025: Here's how to watch the festival from anywhere

 2. Choose the location you wish to connect to in the VPN.
 If you're currently outside the UK on holiday and want to watch the BBC's Glastonbury's coverage, just select 'UK' from the list.

 3. Turn the volume up and relax.
-You're all set to watch all the weekend's live action from around the festival site.
+Sign in to your iPlayer account and you're all set to watch the weekend's action from around the festival site.

 Glastonbury 2025 main TV schedule